sumitek/nin/notes.md

 Last date for submitting applications will be announced soon
+<li>Due to COVID and limited staff communication will be delayed.
+But we will respond to all queries.</li>
 		<li>Last date for submitting applications will be announced soon.</li>
+<li>Due to COVID and limited staff communication will be delayed.
+But we will respond to all queries.</li>
 		<li>Last date for submitting applications will be announced soon.</li>

 Date of entrance test for B.Sc(N) and GNM is 14th May 2020